primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

             http://en.wikipedia.org/wiki/Consistency_(database_systems)

     isolation
-        The isolation property ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed serially, i.e. one after the other.
+        The isolation property of the :term:`ACID` model ensures that the concurrent execution
+        of transactions results in a system state that would be obtained if transactions were executed serially, i.e. one after the other.
 Each transaction must execute in total